Pays you up to $1,450 cash benefits for Hospital and/or Skilled Nursing Facility stays for a covered injury or sickness.

-This plan does not cover intentionally self-inflicted Injuries, suicide or attempted suicide, whether sane or insane (in Missouri or Colorado, while sane).
+This plan does not cover intentionally self-inflicted Injuries, suicide or attempted suicide, whether sane or insane.

 This website explains the general purpose of the insurance described, but in no way changes or affects the policy as actually issued.
 In the event of a discrepancy between this website and the policy, the terms of the policy apply.
 All the benefits are subject to the terms and conditions of the policy.
 Policies underwritten by the Hartford Life and Accident Insurance Company detail exclusions, limitations, reduction of benefits and terms under which the policies may be continued in full or discontinued.
 Complete details are in the Certificate of Insurance issued to each insured individual and the Master Policy issued to the policyholder.
 This program may vary and may not be available to residents of all states.

 Hospital Indemnity Form Series includes SRP-1151, or state equivalent.

 THIS IS A HOSPITAL CONFINEMENT INDEMNITY POLICY.
 THE POLICY PROVIDES LIMITED BENEFITS.
 This limited benefit plan: (1) does not constitute major medical coverage, and (2) does not satisfy the individual mandate of the Affordable Care Act (ACA) because the coverage does not meet requirements of minimum essential coverage.